 Farmers highly preferred being considered for input credit and the chance to win a wheelbarrow over immediate monetary incentives.
-Farmers were more excited by the (1 in 3,500) prospect of winning a higher value input asset than a smaller immediate monetary reward
+Farmers were more excited by the (1 in 3,500) prospect of winning a higher value input asset than a smaller immediate monetary reward.

 Referrals based on personal experience and helping your neighbor leverage intrinsic motivations to share

-Pula tested messaging centered on the intrinsic reward of “helping your neighbour”, yielding as much of a positive response as incentive-based referral requests, indicating that farmers are not acting merely on their self-interest but are also concerned with the welfare of their peers.
+Pula tested messaging centered on the intrinsic reward of “helping your neighbor”, yielding as much of a positive response as incentive-based referral requests, indicating that farmers are not acting merely on their self-interest but are also concerned with the welfare of their peers.

 Social networks are a powerful tool for driving initial product update; however, deeper engagement is needed to drive active product use

-The referral programme reached 113,816 referrals in Malawi and 9,289 in Zambia over the course of two and a half months that it was run.
+The referral program reached 113,816 referrals in Malawi and 9,289 in Zambia over the course of two and a half months that it was run.
 Despite these relatively high referral rates, conversion rates were low; 13% and 17% respectively at the peak period following the first rains.
 These rates are however at par with the industry average of 13%.

 Over the full life of the referral program, an average conversion (e.g. referrals leading to sales) settled at 3% across both the Zambia and Malawi portfolios.